-The Company's contract revenues are derived from collaboration agreements and research activity grants and licensing.
-Research and licensing agreements typically include upfront signing or license fees, cost reimbursements, research services, minimum sublicense fees, milestone payments and royalties on future licensee's product sales.
-The Company has both fixed and variable consideration.
+The Company accounts for its revenues pursuant to the provisions of Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("ASC Topic 606").
+The Company's contract revenues are derived from collaboration agreements including licensing arrangements and research activity grants.
+Research and licensing agreements typically include upfront signing or license fees, cost reimbursements for research services, minimum sublicense fees, milestone payments and royalties on future licensee's product sales.
+The Company has agreements with both fixed and variable consideration.
 Non-refundable upfront fees and funding of research and development activities are considered fixed, while milestone payments are generally identified as variable consideration.
 Sangamo's research grants are typically multi-year agreements and provide for the reimbursement of qualified expenses for research and development as defined under the terms of the grant agreement.
 Revenues under research grant agreements are generally recognized when the related qualified research expenses are incurred.
-Deferred revenue represents the portion of research or license payments received but not earned.
+Deferred revenue primarily represents the portion of research or license payments received but not earned.

-In determining the appropriate amount of revenue to be recognized as it fulfills its obligations under its agreements, the Company performs the following steps: (i) identification of the promised goods or services in the contract; (ii) determination of whether the promised goods or services are performance obligations, including whether they are distinct in the context of the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations based on estimated selling prices; and (v) recognition of revenue when (or as) the Company satisfies each performance obligation.
+In determining the appropriate amount of revenue to be recognized as the Company fulfills its obligations under its agreements, the Company performs the following steps: (i) identification of the promised goods or services in the contract; (ii) determination of whether the promised goods or services are performance obligations, including whether they are distinct in the context of the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations based on estimated selling prices; and (v) recognition of revenue when (or as) the Company satisfies each performance obligation.